robfil50219/css-frameworks-ca/README.md

-# css-frameworks-ca
+# Javascript 2 assignment

-This css frameworks ca. A social media platform i have named UnityGrid.
-The ca has 3 pages, a Authentication page, Profile page and Feed page.
+This Javascript ca. A social media platform i have named UnityGrid.